idaholab/moose/framework/doc/content/source/auxkernels/InterfaceValueUserObjectAux.md

 * `boundary` = the name of the boundary to which this AuxKernel applies
 * `interface_uo_name` = the name of interface UserObject where data are stored

-The optional argument `return_side_average` retrieve element side average values from the specified UserObject.
+The optional argument `return_side_average` retrieves element side average values from the specified UserObject.

 ## Example Input File Syntax